drunkbot/drunkbot.github.io/_pages/about.md

 I have experience working on various robotic platforms.
 In 2022, I completed a secondment at Hamburg University of Technology, working with the [HippoCampus robot](https://hippocampusrobotics.github.io/) under the support of UK [Turing Scheme](https://www.turing-scheme.org.uk/).
 In 2024,I was also awarded as [NEST Fellow](https://www.oecd-nea.org/jcms/pl_24314/fellows-nest) by the University of Tokyo and Japan Atomic Energy Agency (JAEA) for the development on multiple robot platform for radiation mapping and teleoperation at [Yamashita lab](https://www.robot.t.u-tokyo.ac.jp/yamalab), University of Tokyo, working with Pioneer 3-DX ground robots.
 Apart from that, I've also worked with [BlueROV2](https://robotki.github.io/robots.html#), [MallARD](https://uomrobotics.com/robots/mallard.html), DJI Tello (UAV), [El- MallARD](https://uomrobotics.com/onewebmedia/IEEE%20ICM-2019%20Aquatic%20Surface%20Vehicle.pdf) (land version of MallARD), Jackal.

 <h2>Research Statement</h2>
-I'm interest in making robots towards real-world applications.
+I am interested in developing robots for real-world applications, particularly in challenging environments.
+In such environments, where sensor measurements can become unreliable, utilizing multiple robots can offer superior performance.
+Much of my previous work has aimed to achieve a similar level of autonomy as in standard environments but with reduced sensory information.